 First, be clear on who should have access to each type of data.
 The work you did in step 1 and step 2 will prepare the ground for this.
 Next, decide how many categories you’ll have.
 Aim for three or four – the fewer the options the simpler it is for users.
 Labels that indicate Confidential, Internal only and Public are a good start, with perhaps a fourth category relating to information that’s subject to regulatory controls – such as EU GDPR, ITAR controlled or HIPAA/HITECH restricted.

 The right technology will help your users to consistently apply the classification scheme, and will also add the all-important metadata.
 The most effective tools make classification a seamless part of business-as-usual; integrating the labelling process into the standard applications employees already use.
 Ensuring breadth of coverage across operating systems and application types is vital to future-proof your investment.

-See recent reviews on Boldon James Classifier Foundation Suite here.
+See recent reviews on Boldon James Classifier Platform here.

 Rolling out data classification in your organisation

 Start by classifying your ‘live’ data – the emails, files and documents that are being created and handled right now.
 If you’ve followed steps 1 and 2 you’ll know exactly what and where it is.
 By doing this, you’re ensuring that all your ‘crown jewels’ will be safely locked up from this point forward.
 When that is established decide how to label the existing and legacy data that is stored and held around the organisation.
 This process usually works well in combination with a discovery agent or tool.